joshuanallen/Air_Quality_Prediction/README.md

 - Unemployment
     - Accuracy:: 0.442

-Limitations of Random Forest Classifier Model:
-Bucketing may have improved the predictions for the "Low Birth Weight" and "Unemployment models because the data may not be as continuous as the other target variables.
-Therefore, taking a different approach using a classification model resulted in improved models.

 #### Dataset
 Dataset limitations:
 - Variables measured are quite often an average taken over a specific time frame and may be subject to large amounts of variablility within the dataset
 - Some feature variables are difficult to measure and/or estimate and provide a reliable continuous dataset.
 - Based on the descriptions from the original dataset, some of the target variable data points are based on models that may not correlate with the feature variables we have chosen.

+Limitations of Random Forest Classifier Model:
+Bucketing may have improved the predictions for the "Low Birth Weight" and "Unemployment models because the data may not be as continuous as the other target variables.
+Therefore, taking a different approach using a classification model resulted in improved models.

+---

+## Segment 4: Put It All Together

+### Segment 4 Roles:
+- Ashley Burneka = Circle
+- Cynthia Marin = X
+- David Aaronson = Triangle
+- Josh Allen = Square

+### Segment 4 Tasks:

+#### All roles:
+1. Compile slides for presentation

+#### Ashley Burneka = Circle

+#### Cynthia Marin = X

+#### David Aaronson = Triangle

+#### Josh Allen = Square

 #### Next Steps & future iterations: